glaysonbsantos/javascript-ninja/README.md

 # JavaScript Ninja

-Solved exercises of JavaScript Ninja course with Fernando Daciuk from Udemy.
+Solved exercises from the JavaScript Ninja course with Fernando Daciuk from Udemy.